argonatorUberTF/Uber-Team-Fortress/README.md

 Medic gets an upgrade of the super nailgun with lava nails.
 Heavy Weapons Guy can spool up assault cannon a bit faster, and uses less ammo per shot on 20mm mode.
 Pyro can fire faster flame rockets, has a chainsaw, and gets results.
-Spy has a grappling hook that uses less cells, and can "poon" enemies for gibs.
+The Spy has a grappling hook that uses less cells, and can "poon" enemies for gibs.
+Just like in Pain Keep.
-Engineer can launch drones in a shorter timeframe, does a bit more damage per beam.
+The Engineer can launch drones in a shorter timeframe, does a bit more damage per beam.
-Engineer gets a gravity gun, and can have a Tesla and Sentry built at the same time.
+The Engineer gets a gravity gun, and can have a Tesla and Sentry built at the same time.
+Stack the death dealing high, rawhide!
-All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with cmd inv.
+All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with "cmd inv".
 Custom skins are possible.
 Not restricted per class.
 Use "cmd customskin" Frag with your favorite character on.

 # CODING TIPS
 Don't leave blank lines, or use /* /* comments, adds to code size by 12%, slows things down a lot.